-To deal with the first issue of background signals these detectors have been constructed deep underground using the Earth itself to provide a thick layer of shielding.
+DETECTOR SENSITIVITYTo deal with the first issue of background signals, these detectors have been constructed deep underground using the Earth itself to provide a thick layer of shielding.
 This blocks out a significant proportion of ordinary particles whereas the potential DM particles, which are much less likely to interact with matter, can reach the detector.

-There is a limit to how sensitive the detector is i.e. there is a threshold for the signal strength below which it won't be detected.
-If the DM particle is low mass (<10 GeV) it will produce a signal below this experimental detection threshold.
-In a recent paper physicists realised that an old idea from nuclear physics could create a new channel for direct DM detection which would effectively lower the threshold energy.
-It’s known as the Migdal effect, and it states that when a nuclear recoil happens, because the atom’s surrounding electron cloud will take some time to catch up with the nucleus there is a small but distinct probability of one of those electrons getting excited and even ionised.
+There is a limit to how sensitive the detector is, namely, there is a threshold for the signal strength below which it won't be detected.
+If the DM particle has a low mass (<10 GeV) it will produce a signal below this experimental detection threshold.
+The Migdal effect would lower this threshold energy: when a nuclear recoil happens because the atom’s surrounding electron cloud will take some time to catch up with the nucleus, there is a small but distinct probability of one of those electrons getting excited and even ionised.
 This creates the possibility of a DM particle which is below the threshold energy to create a detectable signal but may be able to produce an electron via the Migdal effect.
-This would widen the range of the energy (and mass) of DM particles that could be detected.
-The Migdal effect was first proposed in 1939 by a Russian physicist Arkady B. Migdal and has yet to be observed experimentally in nuclear scattering.
-The newly established Migdal In Galactic Dark mAtter expLoration (MIGDAL) collaboration (which includes members from STFC’s Particle Physics Department) is aiming to observe this effect and explore its use in DM detection.
-The goal of the MIGDAL experiment is to detect the predicted electron shake-off emission, which is thought to accompany nuclear scattering with low, but calculable probability.
-The group have devised an experiment to study the Migdal effect by bombarding a low-pressure gas based on CF4 with high energy monoenergetic neutrons.
+This would widen the range of the energy and mass of DM particles that could be detected.